wduquette/advent/README.md

 should have no duration as well.
 In principle, it's possible that some commands should take longer than one turn.

+### Library Architecture

+Redefine as a multi-crate project, with the framework in one crate and the scenario in another crate.
+This will involve reconsidering the module hierarchy.

+### Game compilation

+The Holy Grail would be compiling a game to a story file, and playing the game in a story player.
+There are several ways this could be done.

+1. Target the Z-machine, and compile to Z-machine code.

+2. Compile to a Bonaventure-specific data format.

+The first is pointless unless I provide a "game definition language" that gets compiled, and then the compiler can be in Rust.
+(Of course, all of this is fairly pointless anyway, except as an exercise.)

+Either one requires that scenario logic (i.e., logic in hooks of various kinds) be represented in something other than Rust code, so it can be saved to the file and loaded again.
+That really implies that we use an embedded language for the hooks; see below.

 ### Ambient Sound

 It would be cool to manage sources of sound (conveyed, as always, by prose).